TV Advertising Costs in the UK

 SVOD services, including Netflix and Amazon Prime, and other services combined account for only 4% of video viewing.

 Tracking your ad’s effectiveness

 One of the greatest revolutions in TV advertising has been the recent innovation in tracking the viewing of TV adverts.
 Previously the best way to measure a TV ad’s effectiveness was to use something like an offer code on the endframe which could attribute sales to TV advertising.
 Advert tracking has now progressed to online software being able to determine how well a media plan is performing.
 Tracking software can correlate a TV ad running with hits on a website or an increased sales spike in an E-commerce platform.
 Using this data, it is possible to track a TV ad campaign and make adjustments to the placements of ads in the weeks after launch to get the best ROI from a media budget.

 Getting a Direct Response

 Advertising on TV is excellent at both direct response (a call to action) and brand recognition.
 Direct response using TV advertising has become even more potent due to second screen watching.
 Viewers often watch TV with a tablet or smartphone nearby.
 A viewer seeing a URL during a direct response TV advert now has the perfect platform on hand to interact with your website.
 Offering a tailored URL from the TV advert cuts down any friction a viewer might experience in arriving at a website home page and navigating to the specific product page seen on TV.
-With a regional TV media buying strategy, specific URLs can be used to make sure the right message is being delivered via the DRTV advert.
+With a regional TV media buying strategy, specific URLs can be used to make sure the right message is being delivered via a DRTV advert.

 *Stats sourced from Thinkbox and BARB.

 Production Costs – How much does a TV advert cost?

 Below you’ll find top-line packages that shows what’s achievable at different levels.
 TV remains the most effective form of advertising there is and is now more accessible than ever.
 Get in touch to discuss!